buckets/main-site/app/changes/fix-bucketbalance-division.md

-Bucket balance chart will divide into more than just months if it makes sense (#9wflLGfn)
+Bucket balance chart will divide into more than just months if it makes sense (#fVPOUQzl)